LNG 101 — what you need to know

 The demand for liquid natural gas is on the rise.
-The global demand for clean natural gas is expected to grow 50% by 2035.
+The global demand for clean burning natural gas is expected to grow 50% by 2035.
 Much of this demand will come from Japan, India and China.
-As demand goes up, it is critical to explore alternative sources of energy that also addresses CO2 emissions.
 Natural gas is the cleanest-burning hydrocarbon available, and its transportation to other markets will allow consumers to move away from higher-emission fuels such as coal.

 How is LNG transported?

 Once converted to a liquid, natural gas is transported through a pipeline system to carriers, double-hulled transporter ships that take LNG across the ocean to waiting markets.
 Because LNG must be cooled to remain a liquid, these carriers are designed to retain the cold (not unlike an insulated cup).
 LNG carriers can hold up to 9.4 million cubic feet of LNG.